manyducksco/borf/packages/state/README.md

   increment.addEventListener("click", () => {
     $count.set((current) => current + 1);
   });

   decrement.addEventListener("click", () => {
     $count.set((current) => current - 1);
   });
 </script>
 ```

+> NOTE: If you paste the above snippet into an HTML file and open it in your browser, it should just work.
+Here it is on CodePen: https://codepen.io/schwingbat/pen/NWwpvLy

 ### Woof + JSX